VamsiVutukuri/WebScraper/README.md

-2.open your cmd promt or power shell and then type the command : node download.js  websitelink
+2.open your cmd promt / power shell and then type the command : node download.js  <websitelink>